How to Edit Interview Videos With Renderforest

 Your thumbnail will be changed.
 However, note that the thumbnails suggested by YouTube are not of very high quality, as they were generated during the motion.
 If possible, opt to use custom thumbnails.
 Or, if you don’t want to create a custom one, take a screenshot from the video and upload it yourself, to ensure better quality.
 And this brings us to our next point.

-If you don’t like any of the thumbnails suggested by YouTube, or want your video thumbnail to tell more information about your channel, you can upload a custom thumbnail.
+If you don’t like any of the thumbnails suggested by YouTube, or want your video thumbnail more information about your video, or include your channel logo, you can upload a custom thumbnail.
 Note, however, that this feature is available only for verified channels.
 We will talk about how you can verify your account later in the article.

 To upload a custom thumbnail, access the editor the same way as above.
 From the thumbnail section, instead of choosing the suggested scenes, go with “Upload Thumbnail.”